Powerlearnproject/se-day1-assignment-Wachar/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the systematic application of engineering principles to the design, development, maintenance, testing, and evaluation of software and systems. software engineering is a critical part of the technology industry because it ensures that software is well-designed, reliable, secure, and maintainable.
+It drives innovation and provides a structured approach to solving complex problems, all while ensuring that the software can scale and evolve as the needs of users and businesses change.

 Identify and describe at least three key milestones in the evolution of software engineering.